DevOps Meets Security: How DevSecOps Paves the Way to Consistent Policies

 - Siloed services with non-portable investments and vendor lock-in.

 - Inconsistent policies across environments create security vulnerabilities.

 - Increased operation costs.

 It’s more efficient to have advanced application services that offer feature parity across all environments, including on-premise applications.
 This makes applications more secure and highly portable without cloud lock-in.
 Additionally, these advanced services can actually reduce your overall cloud spend by mitigating automated bot traffic and filtering out malicious request.
 Why wouldn’t you want to provide the same level of security that is provided in on-premise data centers today, with consistent policies across all environments?

 Stay tuned for a follow-up blog where I’ll continue to discuss the benefits of applications services in multicloud environments.
 Focusing on the risk of BOTS and how to mitigate them and actually decrease your public cloud spend.

 In the meantime, think about what you would do differently, or how you can help align your organization to DevSecOps and keep security top-of-mind.
-Check out a recent blog by Carl DuBois – Building Automation Organization.
+Check out a recent blog by my colleague – Building Automation into Your Organization.